 International links

-The ECSH is proud to be affiliated to the International Network for the Hate Studies.
+The ECSH is proud to be affiliated with the International Network for Hate Studies.

-The INHS was set up in 2013, and seeks to not only promote understanding about the root causes of hate and hate crime, but to understand ways in which it can be combated in society.
+The INHS was set up in 2013 and seeks to not only promote understanding of the root causes of hate and hate crime but to understand ways in which it can be combated in society.

-ECSH co-director Professor Jennifer Schweppe is also co-director of the INHS with Professor Mark Walters of the University of Sussex.
+ECSH co-director Professor Jennifer Schweppe was co-founder and co-director of the INHS with Professor Mark Walters of the University of Sussex from 2013 to 2023.

-The INHS runs a biennial conference, and the HHRG was privileged to host the second of these conferences in May 2016 at the University of Limerick Campus.
+The INHS runs a biennial conference, and the HHRG was privileged to host the second of these conferences in May 2016 at University of Limerick.